CryptvJet/Pulse-Core/README.md

 Use the **Reverse** button to step backward through previous pulses.
 A color picker lets you choose the color for brush strokes, injected pulses and stamped patterns.
-The **Pulse Injector** tool creates explicit pulses, while brushed cells simply toggle on each tick.
+Cells now adopt dominant neighbor colors or blend hues when colors conflict, enabling emergent multi-color behavior.
+The **Pulse Injector** tool creates explicit pulses while brushed cells remain active.

 This scaffolding separates UI from simulation logic to allow future growth.
 Upcoming work will add pulse direction, folding geometry and substrate density.